+The second edition of H.B.
+1749 amends G.S.
+90-95 (e) (10) to remove the current playground-specific prohibition, thereby expanding the Class E felony enhancement to include all public parks - not just those containing playgrounds.
+Consequently, the bill makes it a Class E felony for a person 21 years of age or older to violate G.S.
+90-95 (a) (1) on or within 300 feet of property that is a public park (also provides that the transfer of less than five grams of marijuana for no remuneration does not constitute a delivery in violation of G.S.
+90-95 (a) (1)).
 H.B.
-1749 enacts new G.S.
-90-95(e)(11) to also make it a Class E felony for a person 21 years of age or older to violate GS 90-95(a)(1) on or within 300 feet of property that is a public park (also provides that the transfer of less than five grams of marijuana for no remuneration does not constitute a delivery in violation of GS 90-95(a)(1)).
-The bill becomes effective December 1, 2007, and applies to offenses committed on or after that date.
+1749 becomes effective December 1, 2007, and applies to offenses committed on or after that date.